Back to Articles

 Overall, the Building Safety Act aims to create a more robust regulatory framework for building safety in the UK, preventing similar tragedies from occurring in the future.
 It has been designed to ensure that the safety of residents and occupants is placed at the forefront of building design, construction, and maintenance.

-It is possible that the implementation of the digital golden thread (DGT) will create a two-tier system between those assets that have a fully integrated digital record and those that can or will not, and that appears to be widely accepted.
+It is possible that the implementation of the digital golden thread (DGT) could create a two-tier system between those assets that have a fully integrated digital record and those that can or will not, and that appears to be widely accepted.

 What’s the difference between the Building Safety Act and the Digital Golden Thread?